Randal Grichuk Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.85 team ERA ranks eighth across all MLB pitching staffs.
+- The Braves have a 3.81 team ERA that ranks sixth across all MLB pitching staffs.

-- The Braves rank 13th in baseball in home runs surrendered (74 total, 1.1 per game).
+- The Braves rank 12th in baseball in home runs allowed (74 total, 1.1 per game).

-- Shuster (3-2) gets the starting nod for the Braves in his eighth start of the season.
-He has a 5.05 ERA in 35 2/3 innings pitched, with 21 strikeouts.
+- Elder makes the start for the Braves, his 14th of the season.
+He is 4-1 with a 2.69 ERA and 65 strikeouts in 77 2/3 innings pitched.

-- His most recent time out came on Saturday against the Washington Nationals, when the lefty threw five innings, surrendering three earned runs while allowing eight hits.
+- The right-hander last pitched on Sunday against the Washington Nationals, when he threw 5 1/3 innings, allowing five earned runs while giving up eight hits.

-- The 24-year-old has put up an ERA of 5.05, with 5.3 strikeouts per nine innings, in seven games this season.
-Opponents have a .231 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.